 All women and men planning on starting a family should consider it a priority to be within a healthy weight range for your height (known as BMI) so as to maximise treatment outcomes.
 How do I know if I am within a healthy weight range – Click here?

+To improve your chances of falling pregnant, start with considering your weight.
 There is no better motivation to help you focus on your ideal weight than wanting to become pregnant and then be healthy parents.

 When you have lots of weight to lose, it can be daunting to look at your long-term weight goal.
 So, it’s critical to set realistic goals and milestones along the way.
 For example, it is recommended that a person participates in daily exercise, at least 30 minutes at a time so if you have not exercised in a long time start gradually, perhaps a 10 minute walk each day for a week, increasing this to 15 minutes for a week until you have reached 30 minutes per day.
 This, along with a well-balanced diet can assist in weight control not to mention your fitness and general health and wellbeing.
 It doesn’t really matter what form of exercise you do, so long as it works for you.